 TRAPPIST-1 Planet Lineup - Updated Feb.
 2018

-In this illustration, the relative sizes of the planets and their host star, an ultracool dwarf, are all shown to scale.
+In this illustration, the relative sizes of the planets are all shown to scale.

 NASA's Jet Propulsion Laboratory, Pasadena, California, manages the Spitzer Space Telescope mission for NASA's Science Mission Directorate, Washington.
 Science operations are conducted at the Spitzer Science Center at Caltech, also in Pasadena.
 Spacecraft operations are based at Lockheed Martin Space Systems Company, Littleton, Colorado.
 Data are archived at the Infrared Science Archive housed at Caltech/IPAC.
 Caltech manages JPL for NASA.